aadishv/beta/src/content/posts/robotics-1.md

 title: "Robotics 1: 315P (Over Under)"
 ---

 This is the first part of what will soon become a four- or five-part series.
-The first two parts are able my time on the robotics team 315P.
+The first two parts are about my time on the robotics team 315P.

 _Preface_: For much of the Over Under and High Stakes seasons of the VEX V5 Robotics Competition, I served as the lead coder for the middle school team 315P.
 This post is a collection of my thoughts about working on it :)